Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 - Cut a piece of cling wrap from the roll and put it down onto the mat.
 The piece of plastic wrap should be cut large enough to accommodate the flower which you intend making.

-- Use the green wool roving to create 4 leaves on the surface of the plastic as shown below.
+- Use the green wool roving to create 4 leaves on the surface of the plastic as shown above.

 - Wet the leaves with hot soapy water and smooth out the petals using your fingers and the soapy water.